Vestergaard (company): History

-In 2012, Vestergaard developed IR Mapper, an online tool for mapping insecticide resistance.
+In 2012, Vestergaard, in partnership with Kenya Medical Research Institute - Centre for Global Health Research (KEMRI-CGHR), ESRI Eastern Africa, and others, developed IR Mapper, an online tool for mapping insecticide resistance.

 Mikkel Vestergaard Frandsen stepped down as CEO in January 2020 and was replaced by Michael Joos.
+In 2021, Vestergaard was certified as a B Corporation.
 In 2023, Amar Ali was named CEO.